niden-net/niden-net/_posts/2023-04-17-linux-swap-file-in-ram.md

 /dev/mapper/vgmint-swap_1   partition   5000000   0       -2
 ```

 We need to disable this device first.
-To do so, we need to edit `/etc/fstab`
+To do so, we should edit the `/etc/fstab` file:

 ```shell
 sudo nano /etc/fstab
 ```

-and comment out the line that sets up the swap disk
+Then, comment out the line that sets up the swap disk:

 ```shell
 #/dev/mapper/vgmint-swap_1   none   swap   sw   0   0
 ```

-We can now either reboot our system or switch the swap disk off:
+Now, you can either reboot your system or turn off the swap disk:

 ```shell
 sudo swapoff /dev/mapper/vgmint-swap_1
 ```

-### zRAM installation
+### Installing `zRAM`

-Install `zRAM` as follows:
+To install zRAM, follow these steps:

 ```shell
 sudo apt install zram-config
 ```

-A reboot is now required for changes to take effect.
+A reboot is required for the changes to take effect.

-Once the system comes back up, check the swap disk:
+Once your system restarts, check the status of the swap disk:

 ```shell
 cat /proc/swaps
 ```

-which should output something similar to this:
+The output should be something like this:

 ```shell
 Filename     Type        Size       Used   Priority /dev/zram0   partition   32886300   0      5
 ```

-By default, zRAM will use half of your memory for the swap disk.
-In my case it picked up 32G.
+By default, `zRAM` will allocate half of your memory for the swap disk.
+In my case, it picked up 32GB.

 ### Fine Tuning

-You might not be happy that `zRAM` picked up half of your RAM and potentially want to reduce that.
-Additionally you might want to change the compression algorithm.
-Here is how to do that
+If you're not satisfied with zRAM using half of your RAM or want to change the compression algorithm, here's how to do it:

-To find what the compression algorithm used, you can issue this command:
+To determine the compression algorithm in use, issue this command:

 ```shell
 cat /sys/block/zram0/comp_algorithm
 ```

-This will output something like this (enabled algorithm in brackets):
+This will display something like this (with the enabled algorithm in brackets):

 ```shell
 lzo [lzo-rle] lz4 lz4hc 842 zstd
 ```

-The configuration options are stored in `/usr/bin/init-zram-swapping` file.
+The configuration options are stored in the `/usr/bin/init-zram-swapping` file.
 The file contents are similar to this:

 ```shell
 $ sudo nano /usr/bin/init-zram-swapping